drevol210/my-personal-website/content/authors/admin/_index.md

 title: Andre Volpato
 email: ""
 ---
-I am a passionate final year mechanical engineering student engineer at UNSW who is keen to launch into an engineering internship or graduate role for 2022 to turn study into practice and gain valuable hands-on experience while discovering what I love to do.
+A final year mechanical engineering student engineer at UNSW who is keen to launch into an engineering internship or graduate role for 2022 to turn study into practice and gain valuable hands-on experience while discovering what I love to do.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.